Production Systems Inspected by KAT

 KAT has set up strict criteria for the keeping and rearing of laying hens.
 The basis of these are the regulations defined by the EU.
 They take into account the regulations of the German animal welfare – livestock farming directive and other aspects of animal welfare.
 However, the KAT criteria go beyond the legal requirements.

-A new addition is that, since 1 January 2021, KAT has also been supporting the controlled rearing of male chicks from hybrid egg-laying breeds, which are not sorted out after hatching and used for feed, but are instead reared.
-For this purpose, a guide for rearing farms with clearly defined criteria for the housing conditions has been developed.
-The aim of KAT is that by spring 2022 all KAT farms that take care of cock rearing are registered and controlled in the KAT system.
+A new addition is that since 2021, KAT has also published a guide for the controlled rearing of male chicks from hybrid egg-laying breeds, which are not sorted out after hatching and used for feed, but are reared instead, with clearly defined criteria on housing conditions.
+The aim of KAT is that by spring 2022 all KAT-farms that take care of cock rearing will be registered in the KAT system.

 A continuous batch-related reporting chain from the hatchery to the laying farm ensures the origin of the laying hens and the whereabouts of the associated male chicks.
-In addition, since January 2022, KAT has provided an animal welfare assessment tool (feather bonitisation) developed specifically for KAT rearing and laying hen management, which is mandatory for all KAT farms from January 2023.
+In addition, since January 2022, KAT has provided an animal welfare assessment tool developed specifically for KAT rearing and laying hen management, which is mandatory for all KAT farms from January 2023

-Other important requirements are that every egg must be stamped with the egg code within the egg farm itself, so that no mistakes are possible in packing stations.
-In free-range and organic production, conservatories (cold scratching areas) are obligatory, and the goods flow in all KAT farms is thoroughly examined for integrity.
+Other important requirements are that since 31 August 2018, no more eggs from hens with trimmed beaks may be marketed under the KAT logo, each egg must be stamped with the egg code within the egg farm itself, so that no mistakes are possible in packing stations, conservatories (cold scratching areas) are obligatory for hens in free-range and organic production, and the goods flow plausibilities are checked in detail at all KAT farms.